gsmith257-cyber/SummitHacksburg/README.md

 - You can find a lot of the available scenarios on [https://mayfly277.github.io/categories/ad/](https://mayfly277.github.io/categories/ad/)

-NORTH.SEVENKINGDOMS.LOCAL
+lane.hacksburg.local
-- STARKS:              RDP on WINTERFELL AND CASTELBLACK
+- STARKS:              RDP on sharkys AND centros
   - arya.stark:        Execute as user on mssql
   - eddard.stark:      DOMAIN ADMIN NORTH/ (bot 5min) LLMRN request to do NTLM relay with responder
   - catelyn.stark: